CyberEthicalMe/blog-articles/ckyhw70kz00fhc3s173s57a8o.md

 🔗 [Join CyberEthical.Me community on the Discord](https://discord.com/invite/5MjU4Cxf3R)

-# Participations & media presence
+# Participation & media presence

-I have learnt that it is very hard to both focus on taking notes that will be usable later when doing write-ups while going through CTF challenges.
+I have learned that it is very hard to both focus on taking notes that will be usable later when doing write-ups while going through CTF challenges.
 I really liked these events that grant at least 24h after competition to go through all tasks and fill the blanks in the reports.

 ## HackTheBox Cyber Apocalypse CTF 2021